Esri/calcite-app-components/src/components/calcite-action-bar/usage/basic.md

 #### Bottom Actions

-Renders `calcite-actions` that stick to the bottom of the bar.
+Renders `calcite-action`'s that stick to the bottom of the bar.

 ```html
 <calcite-action-bar>